Theocondette/RL_PPO_in_Vectorized_Robotic_Environments/README.md

 2 - Code a PPO

-Drawing guidance from the coding citations below, I implementated a PPO for environments with continuous observation and action space.
+Based on the coding references provided, I developed an implementation of PPO tailored for environments characterized by continuous observation and action spaces.

 The code is organized as follow :